 Course Description: Second-year curriculum will continue to focus on cutting edge technology in the manufacturing industry.

 Students will go more in-depth into the processes and controls of CNC equipment, electrical concepts, thermodynamics, robotics, and lean manufacturing to name a few.
-Students may earn a Manufacturing Technician I Certification or Manufacturing Specialist Certification and OSHA 10 Certification.
+Students may earn their Certified Production Technician Certification and OSHA 10 Certification.